MyParcelCOM/docs/content/PHP-SDK/retrieving-resources.md

 ```

 ### Services
-The services (eg 'DPD next day') available in the API can be retrieved using the sdk.
+The services (eg 'DPD next day') available in the API can be retrieved using the SDK.
 There are three ways to retrieve them.
 Either get all available services, the services available for a specific shipment, or all available services from a specific carrier.

 ```php
 // Get all services.